How to Manage Your Club

 Everything you need to know about managing your club, right here.

 Here you'll find all the info you need to manage your club throughout the year.
-If you notice anything missing from this page, please contact firstname.lastname@example.org.
+If you notice anything missing from this page or need clarification, please contact firstname.lastname@example.org.

 4) Space Booking & Event Planning

 - Bakesale space

 - Frequently requested event supplies

 1) Club Registration

 All CSU clubs must register through the CSU website and provide the names, student ID numbers, and contact information for the club’s executives if they wish to retain club status for the upcoming year.
 Please keep in mind that all club executives must be currently registered undergraduate students, and that you need at least three (3) executives in order to run a club.

 At the end of May each year, all club registrations are cleared, and all clubs must re-register after June 1st for the coming school year.